gridgain/yardstick/README.md

 * `-sm <mode>` or `--summaryMode <mode>` - mode that defines whether a summary plot is added to a graph or not.
 It's useful to add summary plots when two or more drivers are run in one JVM (driver names that defined via `--driverNames` configuration property) or when two or more drivers are run on multiple hosts (`DRIVER_HOSTS` property in properties file).
-In these cases the plots of `ThroughputLatencyProbe` or `PercentileProbe` from multiple drivers can be replaced with one summary plot.
+In these cases the plots of `ThroughputLatencyProbe` or `PercentileProbe` probes from multiple drivers can be replaced with one summary plot.

 ### Generation modes: